 Canonical Wnt signaling coordinates many critical aspects of embryonic development, while dysregulated Wnt signaling contributes to numerous common diseases, including congenital malformations and cancer.
 The nuclear localization of β-catenin is fundamental in pathway activation.
 However, despite intensive investigation, the mechanisms regulating β-catenin nuclear transport remain undefined. β-catenin nuclear transport is energy (GTP) dependent but β-catenin lacks a classic “NLS” nuclearlocalization signal and does not require the karyopherin/Ran GTPase transport system.
 We have discovered a nuclear localized guanine nucleotide exchange factor (GEF) that is an unexpected regulator of β-catenin nuclear transport.
 Identified in a human patient, we have shown that Rapgef5 alters development of the head and heart via Wnt signaling and the nuclear localization of β-catenin, rather than β-catenin degradation.
 Together, our results define a novel GTPase based system that facilitates nuclear transport of β-catenin, and suggest new targets for the modulation of Wnt signaling in disease.

-I am now building on this preliminary work to fully explore the cell biology, developmental requirements and disease significance of this discovery.
+We are now building on this preliminary work to fully explore the cell biology, developmental requirements and disease significance of this discovery.

 2 – Investigating the etiology of ribosomopathies